Appearance

 The TaaS architecture is modular by design:

-SovereignAdapterplugin. - New consensus strategies (e.g., multi-node weighted voting) can be added to the execution engine without breaking existing recipes.
+- New consensus strategies, such as multi-node weighted voting, can be added to the execution core without breaking existing recipes.

-- Zero-knowledge proof integration is a planned upgrade execution traces from the engine can be post-processed into ZK proofs, making verification entirely trustless.
+- Zero-knowledge proof integration is a planned upgrade.
+Execution traces from the engine can be processed into ZK proofs, making verification entirely trustless.